mixmesh/mixmesh/doc/rest.md

 Used to import public keys from a file.
 The file is supposed to have been exported during normal operation using `/key/export`.

-Implementation detail: In the end a PIN-encrypted file is generated, suitable to be loaded by the local PKI server during normal operation.
-This file typically ends up in `<mixmesh-dir>/<nym>/player/local-pki/pki.db`.
+Implementation detail: In the end a PIN-encrypted file is generated, suitable to be loaded by the local Keydir server during normal operation.
+This file typically ends up in `<mixmesh-dir>/<nym>/player/local-keydir/keydir.db`.

 ### POST data